epochjs/epoch/README.md

 - [node-minify](https://github.com/srod/node-minify) (optional, needed for building a minified release)
 - [codo](https://github.com/coffeedoc/codo) (optional, needed for generating documentation)

 All of the above tools can be installed via [npm](https://www.npmjs.org/).
 Run `npm install` in the project directory to install the above requirements.
-The following sections assume you have properly installed these requirements and have configured your `PATH` to run `npm`-installed executables.
+The remainder of this section assumes you have properly installed the requirements and have configured your `PATH` to run `npm`-installed executables.

 #### Basic Development Process